Making an Appointment

 - You can schedule an IC with a clinician by calling CAPS at 703-993-2380 or stopping by SUB-I, Room 3129 during our business hours to schedule this appointment.
 Support Staff at CAPS will help schedule your IC.
 As part of the process, they will ask for your name, contact information, and a few other pieces of information.

-- Alternatively, you can walk in to CAPS between 12:30 and 2:30pm Monday through Friday starting the week of August 27, 2018 and meet with a clinician.
+- Alternatively, you can walk in to CAPS between 12:30 and 2:30pm Monday through Friday starting the week of January 22, 2019 and meet with a clinician.
 These walk-in Initial Consultation appointments are the same as the scheduled Initial Consultations.
-Please note that these walk-in appointments are offered on a first-come first-serve basis.
+Please note that these walk-in appointments are offered on a first-come first-serve basis until filled.
 We carefully assess the needs of every student that seeks services at CAPS.
 As such, it is difficult to determine how long you may have to wait to be seen during our walk-in hours.
 However, every effort will be made to have your needs assessed as soon as possible.

 *Please note, if you are concerned about your ability to keep yourself or others safe or are currently experiencing significant emotional distress, we encourage you to come to CAPS Monday through Friday between the hours of 8:30am and 4:30pm for a same day Crisis Consultation with an on-call clinician.

 After completing an Initial Consultation, the clinician you meet with will discuss next steps.
 Options for support may include: